s0fm4v/Double-slit-Calculator/README.md

 # Licence

-This project is licensed under the BSD 3-Clause License License - see the LICENSE.md file for details
+This project is licensed under the BSD 3-Clause License - see the LICENSE.md file for details